Who Owns ASML? Top Shareholders & Recent Insider Buys

 Insider sales can have many reasons, including diversification or scheduled trading plans.
 But with no notable insider buying, it looks like management is cautious about adding at current prices.

-For investors, this may signal that leadership is comfortable holding their positions but not yet ready to increase exposure until chip demand shows firmer recovery.
+For investors, this may signal that leadership is comfortable holding their positions but not yet ready to increase exposure until chip demand shows a firmer recovery.

 See recent insider trade data for over 50,000 global stocks (It’s free) >>>